nickcollins/zinal/README.md

 compiler was probably compiled from C source code, Vim source code is probably edited in Vim, and GNU/Linux distros are probably developed on GNU/Linux machines.
 If there's any hope of establishing a projectional or text-free (or even text-agnostic) alternative to this text-oriented environment, the new alternative will have to likewise be capable of hosting and developing itself.
 Conceptually, it goes without saying that doing so is _possible_, but
 I wanted to prove that doing so is _feasible_.
 Hence zinal.

-Of course, the ability to self-host is far and away not the only critical and fundamental property of the traditional unix environment; there are many other properties that would need to be fulfilled which zinal is currently lacking. zinal is not meant to be the end product - it's intended to encourage the idea of projectional editing and to help prove that the cost of rebuilding the dev environment from the ground up, based on new premises, is not prohibitive.
+Of course, the ability to self-host is far and away not the only critical and fundamental property of the traditional unix environment; there are many other properties that would need to be fulfilled which zinal is currently lacking.
+Zinal is not meant to be the end product - it's intended to encourage the idea of projectional editing and to help prove that the cost of rebuilding the dev environment from the ground up, based on new premises, is not prohibitive.

 # Try it out!

-_**Disclaimer**: zinal is at a very early stage of development - I wanted to put it out there as soon as it was capable of self-hosting to at least get that across, and get some feedback, but the current UI is very feature poor (it doesn't even have undo/redo) and is kludgy, slow, and sometimes awkward.
+_**Disclaimer**: Zinal is at a very early stage of development - I wanted to put it out there as soon as it was capable of self-hosting to at least get that across, and get some feedback, but the current UI is very feature poor (it doesn't even have undo/redo) and is kludgy, slow, and sometimes awkward.
 These are problems with the current implementation, not with projectional editors in general - see [MPS](https://www.jetbrains.com/mps/) or [Lamdu](http://www.lamdu.org/) for examples of projectional editors with better UIs._